-- (1) All option awards vest based on continued service with the Company and have a 10-year life from the date of grant.
+(1) All option awards vest based on continued service with the Company and have a 10-year life from the date of grant.
 Options vest on December 31 in the year in which they are granted.
-For example, options granted in 2015 vested December 31, 2015. - (2) The number of shares under this column includes all shares awarded under our 2015 compensation program, which are eligible to vest subject entirely to performance conditions.
+For example, options granted in 2016 vested on December 31, 2016.

+(2) The number of shares under this column includes all shares awarded under our 2016 compensation program, which are eligible to vest subject entirely to performance conditions.
 The performance conditions are the satisfaction of corporate performance objectives and personal performance objectives ("Performance-based Awards") and the results of the Company's annual total stockholder return ("Market-based Awards") compared against three indices, the NAREIT Equity Index, the Lodging Index, and the S&P Index.
-The determination of whether and to what extent those measures were satisfied was made by the Compensation Policy Committee in February 2016.
-The number of shares shown assumes "maximum" performance and includes shares that were later forfeited under the program. - (3) The value is calculated based the closing price of our stock on December 31, 2015 of \$15.34 multiplied by all shares awarded under our 2015 compensation program assuming "maximum" performance.
+The determination of whether and to what extent those measures were satisfied was made by the Compensation Policy Committee in February 2017.
+The number of shares shown assumes "maximum" performance and includes shares that were later forfeited under the program.

+- (3) Vesting of Mr. Walter's restricted stock award was based on the terms of his restricted stock agreement.
+Under his agreement, his restricted stock award vested at the "target" level of performance.
+All options vested as he remained employed as of the December 31, 2016 vesting date.
+All options for Mr. Walter must be exercised within six months from his termination of service date of January 31, 2017. - (4) The value is calculated based the closing price of our stock on December 31, 2016 of \$18.84 multiplied by all shares awarded under our 2016 compensation program assuming "maximum" performance.
 Because a significant number of shares were later forfeited, the amount does not reflect what was actually earned.
-For a chart of 2015 realized pay for each of the named executive officers, see page 35.
+For a chart of 2016 realized pay for each of the named executive officers, see page 32.